 Oregon Sea Grant

-Oregon Sea Grant’s mission is to develop and support an integrated program of research, outreach, and education that help people understand, rationally use, and conserve marine and coastal resources.
-Our activities respond to the needs of ocean users and act to stimulate the Oregon economy.
+Oregon Sea Grant’s mission is to develop and support an integrated program of research, outreach, and education that helps people understand, rationally use, and conserve marine and coastal resources.
+Our activities respond to the needs of ocean stakeholders and act to stimulate the Oregon economy.

-Funding for Sea Grant comes from federal and state appropriations as well as contributions from local governments and industry.
-The major support is a grant from the National Oceanic and Atmospheric Administration.
+Established at Oregon State University in 1971, Oregon Sea Grant is one of 33 state programs within the National Oceanic and Atmospheric Administration's Sea Grant College Program, authorized by Congress in 1968.
+Funding comes from federal and state appropriations, as well as contributions from local governments and industry.
+Major support is through a Congressional appropriation via the National Oceanic and Atmospheric Administration

-Program activities are conducted in several interdependent and critical topical areas including healthy coastal ecosystems, sustainable coastal development, safe and sustainable seafood supply, hazard resilient coastal communities, and marine education.
+Through an integrated program of research, public engagement and education, Oregon Sea Grant conducts program activities in critical areas including healthy coastal ecosystems, sustainable coastal development, safe and sustainable seafood supply, hazard resilient coastal communities, and marine education.

-Oregon Sea Grant’s very competitive grants program is the preeminent marine research enterprise funding research in academic institutions throughout Oregon.
-This research addresses issues of high importance and societal relevance, and places priority on prediction (rather than explanation) and meaningful collaboration with industry, agencies, communities, and other stakeholders.
+Oregon Sea Grant’s highly competitive, rigorously reviewed grants program funds marine research in academic institutions throughout Oregon.
+This research that addresses issues of high importance and social relevance, giving priority to work that emphasizes prediction (rather than explanation) and meaningful collaboration with industry, agencies, communities, and other stakeholders.

-Multidisciplinary and interdisciplinary in operation, the program involves faculty and students in several Oregon institutions of higher education.
-Recent participants in the program also include the University of Oregon, Oregon Health and Science University, Portland State University, and Eastern Oregon University.
-In addition, Oregon Sea Grant maintains close relationships with several research facilities on the Oregon coast: the OSU Seafood Laboratory in Astoria, the OSU Hatfield Marine Science Center in Newport, and the Oregon Institute of Marine Biology in Charleston.
-Sea Grant manages the Visitor Center of the Hatfield Marine Science Center as a public science learning facility and learning laboratory
+Multidisciplinary and interdisciplinary in operation, Oregon Sea Grant supports and collaborates with faculty and students beyond OSU, including the University of Oregon, Oregon Health and Science University, Portland State University, and Eastern Oregon University.
+Sea Grant also maintains close working relationships with coastal research facilities, including the OSU Seafood Laboratory in Astoria, the OSU Hatfield Marine Science Center/Coastal Oregon Marine Experiment Station, ODFW and NOAA labs in Newport, and the Oregon Institute of Marine Biology in Charleston.
+Sea Grant manages the Visitor Center at the Hatfield Marine Science Center as a public science learning facility and learning laboratory.